On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Folding of a root datum

 \subsection{Folding a root datum}

-In this subsection, we review the method called ``folding a root system", which is used to produce a map $\varphi:H\to G$ of reductive groups such that the map $H\to\varphi(H)$ is an isogenous.
-(This methods is discussed more in detail in \cite[Section 4]{Knop_Schalke}.)
+In this subsection, we review the method called ``folding a root datum", which is used to produce a map $\varphi:H\to G$ of reductive groups such that the map $H\to\varphi(H)$ is an isogeny.
+This method is a slight generalization of a well-known method (\cite[Section 10.3]{Springer}) and discussed in \cite[Section 4]{Knop_Schalke} in detail.

 Let $(X(T), \Phi, X(T)^\vee, \Phi^\vee)$ be a root datum of a split reductive group $G$.
 Let $\Delta\subseteq \Phi$ be a set of simple roots, so that $(X(T), \Delta, X(T)^\vee, \Delta^\vee)$ is a based root datum.